Seasonal Affective Disorder (SAD)

 Relieving stress - Meditation, mindfulness, regular movement and social interaction can evoke more positive thoughts.
 Simple practices such as Taking 15 can prove to be a well-deserved stress buster.

-Staying active - By introducing regular physical activity to your daily routine can be a source of motivation & increase productivity such as a simple walk outside during lunchtime can do wonders.
+Staying active - Introducing regular physical activity to your daily routine can be a source of motivation & increase productivity, such as a simple walk outside during lunchtime, can do wonders.
 Yoga can be highly beneficial for reducing stress and maintaining mobility and strength in the months where it is often more tempting to spend the evening on the sofa.

 Managing your nutrition - A well-balanced and varied diet is the best way to get the nourishment our body needs.
 When we’re feeling tired, it is easy to gravitate towards sugary snacks, but the energy boost you get will only be temporary.
 It’s much better to go for healthier choices for a longer- lasting energy boost (e.g. fruit, nuts & seeds, yoghurt, rice/oat cakes).

-Sleep - A key symptom of SAD is poor sleep, therefore taking steps to improve sleep quality, quantity and sleep hygiene can help to keep both body and mind in a healthy routine.
+Sleep - A key symptom of SAD is poor sleep, therefore taking steps to improve sleep quality and quantity can help to keep both body and mind in a healthy routine.
 The amount of sleep we need is variable, so as a rule of thumb, aim for around 7-9 hours of quality sleep per night.

-Reach out for help - If you’ve tried improving your lifestyle measures and SAD is still affecting your day-to-day life, getting professional help could be the next point of action as a qualified medical professional will be able to chat through the best treatment options for you.
+Reach out for help - If you’ve tried improving your lifestyle measures and SAD is still affecting your day-to-day life, getting professional help could be the next point of action as a qualified medical professional, such as your GP will be able to chat through the best treatment options for you.

 Next